McLaren Technology Centre: Features

 The building is accompanied by a series of artificial lakes: one formal lake directly opposite that completes the circle of the building, and a further four 'ecology' lakes.
 Together they contain about 50,000 m³ of water.
 This water is pumped through a series of heat exchangers to cool the building and to dissipate the heat produced by the wind tunnels.
 The main working space of the building is split into 18 metre wide sections known as 'fingers' that are separated by 6 m corridors known as 'streets'.
 Facilities for employees include a 700-seat restaurant, a juice and coffee bar, a swimming pool and a fitness centre.
 An underground Visitor and Learning Centre is connected to the main building by a walkway.

 A 145 m, rectangular-circuit shaped wind tunnel is located at one end of the building.
 Team McLaren uses it for testing and development of aerodynamic parts, as well as testing aerodynamic set-ups.
 The tunnel contains 400 tonnes of steel and the air is propelled by a 4 m fan that rotates at up to 600 rpm.

 The Technology Centre consolidated all aspects of the McLaren Group at one site, instead of the 18 separate sites previously occupied.

+In 2024, the Optimum Nutrition McLaren Performance Hub, a "state-of-the-art health and fitness centre," was launched at the Technology Centre.